hitop-sawd/hitopsr-scoring/README.md

 This web app is **IN DEVELOPMENT**!
 Any and all feedback and contributions are welcome and much appreciated.

-Please send an email to carolinelee@smu.edu, [create a pull request] (https://github.com/hitop-sawd/hitopsr-scoring/pulls), or [open an issue](https://github.com/hitop-sawd/hitopsr-scoring/issues).
+Please send an email to carolinelee@smu.edu, [create a pull request](https://github.com/hitop-sawd/hitopsr-scoring/pulls), or [open an issue](https://github.com/hitop-sawd/hitopsr-scoring/issues).